Thursday, March 23, 2023

 Phones rang off the hook with complaints about the poor journalism.

-One of the stories Rob did was an accident involving a semi- truck and a cow.
+One of the stories Bob did was an accident involving a semi- truck and a cow.
 The truck driver had been pinned in the wreckage.
 The report indicated that he might lose his leg.
-Rob added his own twist to the story by stating that no formal charges were filed against the cow.
+Bob added his own twist to the story by stating that no formal charges were filed against the cow.
 I was outraged that this man could turn a serious matter into a joke.

-We couldn’t believe that William did nothing.
+We couldn’t believe that Bill did nothing.
 After putting the paper to bed, I decided that if management was not going to do anything about this I was going to have to find away.

 Chapter 9